Nakh peoples: The ethnonyms "Vainakh" and "Nakh"

+The ethnonym "Nakhchi"

+The term Nakhchiy (in the form of Natschkha, Nakhchui and Nacha) at the end of the 18th and beginning of 19th centuries was mentioned as the name (i.e. exonym) that the Ingush gave to the Chechens and not as the self-name of the Ingush.
+Starting in the second half of the 19th century, the term was used by some Russian officers, historians and linguists for both the Chechen and Ingush nations (and sometimes for the Batsbi, notably by Peter von Uslar).
+Today, the term is in its modern lowland version of "Nokhchi" and is only used by Chechens and Pankisi Kists.
+In 1859, Adolf Berge was the second one to use this term for both the Chechens and Ingush.
+The famous Russian linguist Peter von Uslar, who studied the North Caucasian languages, also referred to both nations in 1888 as "Nakhchuy"/"Nakhchiy".
+This classification was also used by Potto, Veidenbaum, Gan, Dubrovin and many others during the 19th century.

+According to Umalat Laudaev, the first Chechen ethnographer and historian, Nazranians (a subgroup of Ingush) used this ethnonym occasionally:

 However, it was mentioned by Peter Simon Pallas in the late 18th century that a clear distinction between self-designation of the Ingush and Chechens had already existed:

-Russian historian Adolf Berge used this term for both Chechens and Ingush in 1859.
-The famous Russian linguist Peter von Uslar, who studied the North Caucasian languages, also referred to both nations in 1888 as "Nakhche".
-This term was also used by Potto, Veidenbaum, Gan, Dubrovin and many others during the 19th century.
+The 19th century historian Bashir Dalgat published several works about Chechen and Ingush ethnography.
+He proposed to use the term "Nakhchuy" for both the Chechens and Ingush.
+This, however, had no fruition in Caucasology, mainly due to the fact that the Ingush commonly referred to themselves as "Ghalghaï", while the Chechens called themselves "Nakhchoy" or "Nokhchoy".

 The oldest mention of Nakhchiy occurred in 1310 by the Georgian Patriarch Cyril Donauri, who mentions the "People of Nakhche" among Tushetians, Avars and many other Northeast Caucasian nations.
 The term Nakhchiy has also been connected to the city Nakhchivan and the nation of Nakhchamatyan (mentioned in the 7th-century Armenian work Ashkharhatsuyts) by many Soviet and modern historians.
 Chechen manuscripts in Arabic from the early 1820s do mention a certain Nakhchuvan (near modern-day Kagizman, Turkey) as the homeland of all Nakhchiy.